MichaelCurrin/python-webserver-quickstarts/README.md

 ### Django

-* An opinionated framework that is built to handle a database, templating, admin view and auth.
-Much heavier than Flask so not
+* An opinionated framework that is built to handle a database, templating, admin view and auth without installing further libraries yourself.
+* Django is not powerful but complex so not beginner-friendly.
+* Additional Django libaries are available as replacements to handle things like GraphQL or Ecommerce.

 Links: